texstudio-org/texstudio/utilities/manual/source/background.md

 ini file / reset to default
 profile
 -->
-## About documents separated in several files
+## About documents separated into several files

 LaTeX documents may be spread over multiple files.
 TeXstudio automatically understands parent/child relations of loaded documents.
-This includes the detection of the root document and knowledge on defined labels and commands.
+This includes the detection of the root document and knowledge of defined labels and commands.

 ### Root Document

-The root document is the top-most file in a multi-file document.
-For a single-file document this is the file itself.
-By default, all calls to LaTeX will be performed on the root document except if a class `subfiles` is used.
-Then the next higher file with that document-class is compiled.
+The root document is the topmost file in a multi-file document.
+For a single-file document, this is the file itself.
+By default, all calls to LaTeX will be performed on the root document, except if a class `subfiles` is used.
+Then the next higher file with that document class is compiled.

 TeXstudio automatically detects the root document.
 If that does not work, you can place a magic comment `% !TeX root = root-filename` at the